-Mary Arends-Kuenning is the Interim Director of the Lemann Institute for Brazilian Studies and Associate Professor in the Department of Agricultural and Consumer Economics at the University of Illinois.
+Mary Arends-Kuenning is the Interim Director of the Lemann Center for Brazilian Studies and Associate Professor in the Department of Agricultural and Consumer Economics at the University of Illinois.
 She is an economic demographer who focuses on household decisions.
 Her research areas include children’s schooling and child labor, household consumption, and international migration.
 She began doing research on Brazil in 1992 as part of her dissertation at the University of Michigan.
 Her work on Brazil has been published in World Development, Journal of Family and Economic Issues, and as book chapters.
 This work is often cited in World Bank and United Nations publications and by researchers.

-John Tofik Karam is an Associate Professor in the Department of Spanish and Portuguese and Associate Director of the Lemann Institute for Brazilian Studies at the University of Illinois.
+John Tofik Karam is an Associate Professor in the Department of Spanish and Portuguese and Associate Director of the Lemann Center for Brazilian Studies at the University of Illinois.
 His first book on Arab cultural politics in neoliberal Brazil (2007) won awards from the Arab American National Museum and the Brazilian Studies Association.
 It was translated into both Arabic and Portuguese by Centre for Arab Unity Studies and the Editora Martins Fontes, respectively.
 His current book project is titled, “Manifold Destiny: Arabs at an Exceptional Crossroads of the Americas.”
 As part of that project, his 2013 article, “The Lebanese Diaspora at the Tri-Border and the Redrawing of South American Geopolitics, 1950-1992,” was awarded the best article prize by the Brazil Section of the Latin American Studies Association.
 His work appears in both the Journal of Latin American Studies and the International Journal of Middle East Studies.

 Elis Gomes Artz, Lemann Senior Program Coordinator

-Elis Artz is the Lemann Senior Program Coordinator and manages Institute programs and projects under the direction of the Faculty Program Director.
+Elis Artz is the Lemann Senior Program Coordinator and manages Center programs and projects under the direction of the Faculty Program Director.
 She is from the northeast of Brazil where she received her professional degree in Psychology.